 We offer emotional intelligence training as an alternative to marriage counselling

-More than bringing harmony to your marriage, research has shown developing your Emotional Intelligence will increase your quality of life in every way science can measure.
+More than potentially bringing harmony to your marriage, research has shown that developing your Emotional Intelligence will increase your quality of life in every way science can measure.

 Emotionally competent people live in better homes, in more peaceful suburbs, make more money, enjoy higher rates of job and marriage satisfaction and experience lower rates of divorce and mental illness in their families.
 Along with their children they do better at sport, school and work and enjoy better health and social connections (1).